<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Setting Up An Account

-You can always contact the Cross Border Banking team at #187-770-0213, but once you have decided on the type of account you’d like, you’ll need to physically visit a TD Bank store location to set up the account.
+You can always contact the Cross Border Banking team at 1-877-700-2913, or you can book an appointment if you scroll to the bottom of the page. but once you have decided on the type of account you’d like, you’ll need to physically visit a TD Bank store location to set up the account.
 Since they are a Canadian-based bank, they have branches you can visit in both Canada and the United States.

 Non-US residents will need to bring two forms of identification: One must be your Non-US Passport, but the other is an ID with a photo (something like an Employment ID with a photo and a signature, College ID, Foreign Driver’s License with a photo, Alien Registration Card, Permanent Resident Card, etc.